md-galib-hossain/b6a11-service-review-client-side-mdgalibhossain1/readme.txt

 • I have use React router on my website for routing
 • I have loaded Services and Reviews from mongodb
 • Services are showed by limit from server
+• I have made the title pages dynamic by making custom hook
+• I have used Different librarys for Frontend work (example: daisy ui)
+• I have used tailwind & bootstrap
+• I have used Moment.js
 • I have added 3 login methods ( email & password,login with gmail,login with github)
 • I have alse keep a registration form for create an user account